-The 80 M Street SE (80 M) project will break new ground as the first commercial office building in Washington D.C. to feature a vertical extension constructed using mass timber.
-The 100,000ft2 addition, designed by Hickok Cole and Arup, will add two full floors to the existing 7-story concrete building, as well as a penthouse level with additional office and amenity spaces, including a rooftop terrace.
-Arup is providing a full suite of design services for the project, located in D.C.’s Navy Yard neighbourhood, across from the Metro Station.
+The 80 M Street SE (80 M) is the first commercial office building in Washington DC to feature a vertical extension constructed using mass timber.
+The 108,000ft2 addition, designed by Hickok Cole and Arup, adds three full floors to the existing 7-story concrete building, including a penthouse level with additional office and amenity spaces and a rooftop terrace.
+Arup provided a full suite of design services for the project, located in DC’s Navy Yard neighborhood, across from the Metro station.

-To gain approval for 80 M’s exposed mass timber overbuild, Arup’s integrated team of mass timber experts worked closely with Hickok Cole and the D.C. code authority to demonstrate that our proposed solutions fulfilled current fire and life safety code requirements and aligned with the standards of the 2021 IBC, which will allow mass timber buildings of up to 12 storeys.
+To gain approval for 80 M’s exposed mass timber overbuild, Arup’s integrated team of mass timber experts worked closely with Hickok Cole and the DC code authority to demonstrate that our proposed solutions fulfilled current fire and life safety code requirements and aligned with the standards of the 2021 IBC, which will allow mass timber buildings of up to 12 stories.

-The project is now on the path to becoming the first high-rise overbuild timber structure in North America.
+Opened in September 2022, the project is the first high-rise overbuild timber structure in North America.

 Sustainable biophilic design: The advantages of mass timber